-In 1975, in the USA published book “HOUSE BOAT – Living on the Water around the World” (author: Marc Gabor) a full page photo of MOLENDIEP represented typical houses on the water in the chapter related to Holland.
+In 1975, in the USA published book “HOUSEBOAT – Living on the Water around the World” (author: Marc Gabor) a full-page photo of MOLENDIEP represented typical houses on the water in the chapter related to Holland.
 This book became the “bible of houseboats”.

 The last owners in Holland were two fantastic women.
-They were in love in MOLENDIEP but their family grew up and the barge became too small.
+They were in love with MOLENDIEP but their family grew up and the barge became too small.
 Technical conditions required a big repair that was unfortunately too expensive in any shipyard in Holland.

-MOLENDIEP was transported to the Polish-German boarder inside the hold of a merchant barge.
+MOLENDIEP was transported to the Polish-German border inside the hold of a merchant barge.
 In February 2015 it was towed over two days to the river shipyard in Gorzow Wielkopolski.
 An exciting experience… The last mile was in thick ice.

 Due to congestion, the shipyard refused to perform necessary repairs.
 It was decided; the barge was made ready for transport by road to my place of residence in Gdynia.
 The two roofs were dismantled and sidewalks cut.
-During this operation it was found that the wooden walls were in a critical condition.
+During this operation, it was found that the wooden walls were in a critical condition.

 Complete rebuilding was performed under the technical (voluntary) supervision of a well-known ship’s repair company from Gdynia.
 I also have a professional sea education and a master’s experience spanning many years.
 I love MOLENDIEP and I made the barge ready to be my own home when I retire.
-In my opinion all the rebuilding work had been done in the most professional way.
+In my opinion, all the rebuilding work had been done in the most professional way.
 Only the best materials were used.

 The work started with shipyard workers taking thickness measurements of the hull.

 The upper part was constructed from scratch and is therefore entirely brand new, using the best quality Scandinavian wood (from Sweden).
 New wooden windows (energy saving type) were added, a very modern floor heating system installed and walls; with the most efficient materials (insulation foam with graphite plus a membrane between the two wooden walls).
 The old roofs (mahogany) were covered with a new steel cover.
-Old gallery at the aft, original doors and all historical portholes installed.
-Modern quality galley and toilet equipment was used.
+Old gallery at the aft, original doors, and all historical portholes installed.
+Modern quality galley and toilet equipment were used.

 ..and living space app 53 m2